FAIR Fine Art Checklist

 • Tell the FAIR photograph specialist what the storage type is, how long the print has likely been in that housing, and whether the album or sleeve came from the artist, family, dealer, or later owner.

-• Describe whether the concern is mostly sticking, staining, odor, warping, color change, or uncertainty about the housing material, because that affects whether conservation should precede valuation.
+• Describe whether the concern is mostly sticking, staining, odor, warping, color change, or uncertainty about the housing material.
+That affects whether conservation should precede valuation.

 • Attach seller claims, family notes, lab paperwork, or earlier album photos when available so the specialist can compare storage history with the physical evidence packet.

 • Should I remove a photograph from a sticky sleeve before sending appraisal photos?
-No. If the print seems to drag, resist, or lift with the sleeve, stop and document it in place.
-Forced removal can create the very damage the appraiser then has to explain.
+No. If the print drags, resists, or lifts with the sleeve, stop and document it in place.
+Forced removal can create the damage the appraiser then has to explain.

 • What kinds of album pages are most important to photograph?
 Magnetic albums, adhesive-under-film pages, soft plastic sleeves, yellowing pocket pages, and any storage sheet with haze, tackiness, or odor are especially useful because the housing material may be contributing to the condition problem.